Board of Education

 The F-M Board of Education is comprised of nine school district residents who are elected by voters to three-year terms in the annual election.
 Terms are staggered so that three members are elected each year.
 They are not compensated for their work as Board members.
 At the annual organizational meeting in July, the Board elects a president and vice-president and appoints Board committees for the new school year.
 Ad hoc committees meet to review specific operational functions and to make recommendations to the entire Board as necessary.
 Seated with the Board at meetings are the Superintendent of Schools, the Assistant Superintendent for Personnel, the Assistant Superintendent for Instruction, the Assistant Superintendent for Special Services, and the Assistant Superintendent for Business Services.

 Meetings of the Board of Education are open to the public.
-They are held at 6:30 p.m. in the Eagle Hill Middle School library.
+They are held at 6:30 p.m. in the Eagle Hill Middle School auditorium.
 Additional meetings are scheduled as needed.
 Meeting dates and locations are announced in the Eagle Bulletin and the F-M Schools website.
 The information may also be obtained by calling the District Clerk at 692-1234.

 School district business is discussed only in public meetings.
 However, state law provides for the use of executive (private) sessions on matters which may involve personnel and legal issues.
 All official Board action is taken only in Board meetings, which are open to the public.